accordproject/vscode-extension/README.md

 - Work offline by downloading data model dependencies (context-click on root folder)
 - Package templates into Cicero Template Archive (cta) files (context-click on root folder)
 - Generate PlantUML class diagram (context-click on root folder)
+- Trigger a template, parsing data from sample.md and passing in `request.json` and `state.json` (context-click on root folder)

 ### Quick Fixes